CrimeIsDown/trunk-transcribe/README.md

     1. `TELEGRAM_BOT_TOKEN` can be found by making a new bot on Telegram with @BotFather
 1. Copy the `*.example` files in [`config`](./config/) to `.json` files and update them with your own settings.
 [See below](#configuration-files) for documentation on the specific settings.
 1. Run `make start` to start (by default this will use your local GPU, see below for other options of running the worker)
+    1. To use the CPU with Whisper.cpp (a CPU-optimized version of Whisper), comment out the `COMPOSE_FILE` line in your `.env`
 1. On the machine running `trunk-recorder`, in the `trunk-recorder` config, set the following for the systems you want to transcribe:

     ```json